-With increasing frequency, QuerySurge users need to query against schema-free data stores, including large Flat Files, large JSON files, Parquet files and Avro files.
-Apache Drill supports these options and much more.
+With increasing frequency, QuerySurge users need to query against schema-free data stores, including large Flat Files, large JSON files, Parquet files, Avro files, etc. Apache Drill supports these options and much more.
 In this article, we show how to set up Apache Drill on Windows so that you can use it with QuerySurge.
 Additional installation details can be found on Apache Drill's site, if needed.

 - A minimum of 4GB RAM dedicated for Drill

 - A file compression/expansion tool such as Winrar or 7zip to handle tar.gz files

 Note: We recommend installing Apache Drill on its own hardware/VM.
 We do not recommend installing on your QuerySurge hardware/VM.

 Windows Environment Variables

 - JAVA_HOME environment variable set to point to the JDK installation